Public Records Requests

 Based on frequently made requests, the following University web pages may provide you with the records you are seeking without the need to make a request:

-- Current and past University Budget Books can be found on the Business and Finance site.
+- Current and past University Budget Books can be found on the Finance and Administration site.

 - Enrollment, retention, and graduation data can be found on the Research, Planning, and Institutional Effectiveness site.